LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/methods/monitoring_api.md

 ### getEngagement

 Use this method to get an engagement for a consumer in an appInstallationId context.
-When calculating eligibility, the decision is based on the SDEs and other parameters based on messaging campaign concept.
+When calculating eligibility, the decision is based on the SDEs and other parameters based on the messaging campaign concept.

 As an optional parameter, you can pass SDE Data which includes Entry Points and Engagement Attributes for routing the conversation.